 In 2017, the first changes in the city center have taken place to create more room for a city life where pedestrians and cyclists take precedence over private cars.

-An area of approximately 1,3 square meters will be transformed to a better urban environment during the City Council period 2015-2019.
+An area of approximately 1.3 km2 will be transformed to a better urban environment during the City Council period 2015-2019.

 Creating the solution together

 An active city life cannot be adopted, but it has to be created by cooperating between the municipality and residents, businesses and organisations.

 Everyone in Oslo is invited to provide their input: free-time clubs, culture groups, businesses, restaurants, elderly as well as youth, people that are living, visiting and working in the center.

 In 2017 approximately 300 parking spots has been eliminated.
 The work continues through the summer of 2018.
 In total, around 700 street parking spots for private cars will be eliminated.